CASE STUDY

 UX Audit

-• Incomplete features – Core features were underdeveloped or missing use cases
+• Underdeveloped features or missing use cases

-• Lack of design-to-dev process – No feature requirements, design documentation, or handoff guidelines
+• Lack of design-to-dev process (no feature requirements, design documentation, or handoff guidelines)

 Competitive Analysis